Politics

 government’s decisions about who will carry out federal

-This case was brought by the first Trump Admninistration in February 2020, and was continued by Biden Administration.
-The decision comes at a time where it is highly significant to, and supportive of, the deportation efforts planned by the incoming Trump Administation.
+This case was brought by the first Trump Administration in February 2020, and was continued by Biden Administration.
+The decision comes at a time where it is highly significant to, and supportive of, the ongoing deportation efforts of the new Trump Administration.

-If police in the red states assist and police in the blue states do not, the result might be massive self-relocation by the llegal aliens to the blue states, placing further burdens on the blue states’ finances and significantly enlarging the proportion of illegals in their states.
+If police in the red states assist and police, in the blue states they do not, the result might be massive self-relocation by the illegal aliens to the blue states, placing further burdens on the blue states’ finances and significantly enlarging the proportion of illegals in those states.

 Even prior to the election President Trump said on the campaign trail that he would hire 10,000 new Border Patrol agents and would immediately seek Congress’ approval for a 10% across-the-board raise for all ICE agents.
 He also unveiled plans for recruitment and retention bonuses of $10,000 for new hires and existing officers.

 Just how many illegal aliens are living in the U.S.?
 It seems we don’t really know.
-Many have come up through the southern border, where they have been counted, but many others have curcumvented Border Patrol, and while we know there are a lot of these people in this country, we really don’t know how many.
+Many have come up through checkpoints and immigration centers on the southern border, where they have been counted, but many others have circumvented Border Patrol, and while we know there are a lot of these people in this country, we really don’t know how many.
 The lowest possible number is 11 million.
 But the Federal Government has said we have had 11 million illegals in this country for years, and despite huge increases in the numbers of illegal migrants (which they term “Persons without documentation”), the official numbers don’t seem to move up from this estimate.
-Caravans of illegals arrive regularly, and they are bussed or flown to cities throughout the U.S., but still we are told the number is about 11 million.
+Caravans of illegals arrived regularly during the Biden years, and they were bussed or flown to cities throughout the U.S., but still we are told the number is about 11 million.
 People who study this, however, provide estimates of 30 million, 40 million, even 50 million.
-Just what is the right number is not known, and it has to be presumed that is because the Biden Administration does not want us to know.
-We expect there will be some new numbers, substantially raising the figure, announced once the Trump Administration is in office.
+Just what is the right number is not known, and it has to be presumed that is because the Biden Administration did not want us to know., and that now that Biden is gone we have no proper records to review.
+We expect there will be some new numbers, substantially raising the figure, announced once the Trump Administration has some time to get settled.